cucumber-attic/website/apps/dynamic/views/_posts/katrina-clokie-cukeup-question-and-answer.md

 **Thanks Katrina!**

-*For more information about CukeUp! head to to our [event page](https://cucumber.io/events/cukeup-au-2016) or [receive the very latest in inbox](https://www.getdrip.com/forms/98708717/submissions/new).*
+*For more information about CukeUp! head to to our [event page](https://cucumber.io/events/cukeup-au-2016) or [sign up to our email updates](https://www.getdrip.com/forms/98708717/submissions/new).*